spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 ### Creating tenant databases

 Now that automatic database switching for tenants is configured, you can migrate the tenant databases.
 Because there are so many ways to go about it, the package does not handle creating databases.
 You should take care of creating new tenant databases in your own application code.
-A nice place to trigger this could be when a `Tenant` model gets created.
-TODO: add link that explains how to use boot.
+A nice place to trigger this could be [when a `Tenant` model gets created](/laravel-multitenancy/v1/basic-usage/using-a-custom-tenant-model/#performing-actions-when-a-tenant-gets-created).

 If you want to get a feel of how the package works, you could create a couple of rows in the `tenants` table, fill the `database` attribute and manually create those database.